ttopaz/PersonalSafety-NodeJS/README.md

 mongo
 ~~~

-Execute the following to create the 'tracks' database and collections:
+Execute the following to create the 'tracks' database and needed collections:
 ~~~
 > use tracks
 > db.createCollection("users")